Skip to content

 (13 rows)

-You can also use WLM dynamic configuration properties to adjust to changing workloads.
+Use WLM dynamic configuration properties to adjust to workloads that change.
 You can apply dynamic properties to the database without a cluster reboot.
-However, WLM static configuration properties require a cluster reboot for changes to take effect.
+However, the change between automatic WLM and manual WLM is static and requires a cluster reboot to take effect.

-Here's an example of a cluster that is configured with two queues:
+The following is an example of a cluster that's configured with two queues:

 2 5 40%

-If the cluster has 200 GB of available memory, then the current memory allocation for each of the queue slots might look like this:
+If the cluster has 200 GB of available memory, then the current memory allocation for each of the queue slots is similar to the following example:

 Queue 1: (200 GB * 60% ) / 5 slots = 24 GB